Falling Sands in 60 Seconds!

 The aims of the Falling Sands Viaduct Project are to:

-Repair the viaduct successfully to ensure there is ongoing access to the whole of the heritage railway line.
+Repair the viaduct successfully to ensure there is ongoing access to the whole line now and for the future

-Broaden understanding of a major 19th century rail construction project through research, interpretation and educational activities.
+Broaden understanding of a major Victorian railway-engineering construction through research, interpretation and educational activities.

 Broaden heritage skills for staff, volunteers and apprentices.